nkhine/iTools-Documentation/itools/handlers.rst

         By default it will figure out the best handler class to use.
 The parameter *cls* allows to explicitly choose the handler class to use.

-        By default the file handler will be stored in the database cache to speed up future access to the same URI.
-If the *cache* parameter is passed with the value :obj:`False`, then the file handler won't be cached.

   .. method:: has_handler(reference)